-When it comes to values, we do not merely pay lip service.
-We are indeed deeply committed to a number of core values that we uphold and fulfill:
+When it comes to values, RHU does not merely pay lip service.
+It is indeed deeply committed to several core values that it upholds and fulfills:

 Shared Governance.
 Enable all RHU constituents to participate in shaping the provision of quality higher education.